Answering your questions about Career Counselling

 The reasons behind that “stuck” feeling vary but they are usually related to the relationship a client has with work and career: something has changed, shifted, or is currently challenging.

-Feeling “stuck” could reveal waning interest in or motivation for their work.
-They may feel they have outgrown a particular role or occupation.
-It could be burnout and a strong desire for change.
-It could be difficulty with a job and not feeling confident.
-It could be feeling overwhelmed with decisions over career choice.
+Feeling “stuck” could reveal waning interest in or motivation for your work.
+You may feel you have outgrown a particular role or occupation.
+You may want change and want to feel differently about work and career but feel stuck when it comes to executing steps towards change.
+You may be experiencing burnout.
+You may be having difficulty with a new job or role and not feeling confident.
+You could feel overwhelmed with decisions over a career choice, or immediate decisions related to a position or change in roles.

-It is quite common to ask if career counselling is the best option to sort through these kinds of questions and feelings.
+It is quite common to ask if Career Counselling is the best option to sort through these kinds of experiences and the many questions and feelings that accompany them.

-Career counselling provides a conversational and supportive space for clients to reflect on their relationship with work and career.
-It can help a client clarify the issues that are leading them to feel “stuck”.
-Career counselling helps clients gather information, gain perspective, see possibilities, and if appropriate, design strategies for moving forward.
+Career Counselling provides a conversational space to reflect on your experiences.
+It can help you clarify the issues at the root of your feeling “stuck” and the impact these issues are having on your relationship with work and career.
+Career Counselling helps you gather information, gain perspective, see possibilities, and when appropriate, design customized approaches or strategies for moving forward.

 “How long does Career Counselling typically take”?

-This is entirely dependent on the client and what they want to explore and/or accomplish.
-I believe Career Counselling should be flexible, creative, client-centered, and strategic when appropriate.
+This depends on you, the client, and what you want to explore and accomplish.
+Career Counselling should be flexible, creative, client-centered, personally valuable, relevant, and strategic when appropriate.

 I usually recommend two sessions to start.
-This time frame allows for reflection, clarifying issues, and identifying and designing possible steps or strategies moving forward.
+This time frame allows for reflection, clarifying issues with customized questions, and identifying a possible framework for steps or strategies moving forward.

-In my experience, clients may want an additional 2 or 3 sessions to work on a specific strategy – labor market research, development of profiles, preparation for information meetings, and/or interviews, career maintenance, or an exit strategy, for example.
-However, the initial 2 sessions can provide valuable insights and a good foundation for the client to move forward on their own.
+In my experience, clients may want an additional 2 or 3 sessions to work on something specific that has emerged during the foundational 2 sessions or they may want to work on specific strategies.
+This can include: labor market research, development of profiles, preparation for informational meetings, and/or interviews, a personalized approach to career maintenance, or an exit strategy.
+However, the initial 2 sessions can provide valuable insights and a good foundation for you to move forward on your own.

-I also offer single sessions for an exploratory conversation on more immediate questions.
+I do offer single sessions for an exploratory conversation on more immediate questions.
 Some examples include: “Should I consider a career change”?
-“I am having difficulty with a work-related decision I have to make”.
+“I am having difficulty with an immediate work-related decision?”
 “I have an upcoming job interview, I feel ill-prepared and very nervous, can you help”?
 “I think I am experiencing burnout; can I share what I am experiencing”?

-And I also offer monthly check-ins or maintenance for clients who want the time and space to discuss and reflect on such topics as motivation, wellness, stress, aspirations, and professional development.
+I also offer monthly check-ins, or what I call career maintenance, for clients who want the time and space to discuss and reflect on such topics as motivation, wellness, stress, aspirations, and professional or leadership development.

-There are many different options to suit the client.
+There are many different options to suit your experiences, questions, challenges, and aspirations.

 “What is your process”?

-I offer a conversational, reflective (perspective-taking), and strategic process to my clients.
-I bring existential, experiential, and narrative theoretical frameworks to my work in career counselling.
-While these frameworks contextualize my approach to career development, career change, and work-related burnout, I also customize the process to the client.
+I offer a conversational, reflective (perspective-taking), and customized strategic process.
+I bring existential, experiential, narrative, and career development theoretical frameworks to my work in Career Counselling.
+While these frameworks contextualize my approach to the meaning of work, career development, career change, and work-related burnout, I always customize the process to ensure it is relevant to you.

-I work with my clients and by this, I mean I work with a client’s lived experience and specific context(s).
-I work with their unique skills, diverse expertise, and their motivation.
-I listen to their expectations of work, their dreams, their aspirations, and what is meaningful to them.
+I work with you.
+I work with your lived experiences and specific context(s).
+I work with your unique skills, diverse expertise, and motivation.
+I listen to and consider the meaning work and career holds for you, the expectations you have for work and career, the challenges you have faced, and the decisions you have made or may be struggling with.
+I take seriously your dreams and aspirations.
 These are examples, but this is the personal content that shapes a customized process.

-In my experience, clients seek career counselling expertise to glean insights, perspective, support, validation, possibilities, and strategies that are personally relevant to building out their career lives.
+In my experience, clients seek Career Counselling expertise to gain insights, perspective, support, validation, possibilities, and strategies that are both creative and personally relevant to building out their career lives.

 “What is the best format for resumes and profiles”? and “Should I focus on my resume”?